GuanceCloud/guance-docs/docs/en/logs/generate-metrics.md

 # Generate Metrics
 ---

+## Overview

 Guance supports the generation of new metric data based on existing data in the current space, so that you can design and implement new technical metrics according to your needs.

-### New Rule
+## Create Rules

-Enter the "Log"-"Generate Metric" page, and click "New Rule" to start creating a new generation metric rule.
+Enter the **Log > Generate Metric** page, and click **Create** to start creating a new generation metric rule.

 ![](img/log-metrics-en-1.png)

 **Step 1**: Data filtering.
-Filter out all/single log data sources existing in the current space and start generating new data based on this data source.
+Filter out all or single log data sources existing in the current space and start generating new data based on this data source.

 - Source: Data source, that is, the log data source that has been collected. **Note: "*" denotes all data sources**